 Richard Chang is the creator of this site.
-He is a writer, journalist and college instructor, and he’s working on the future book: “Asians in Aztlan: The Return of the Mythic Homeland.”
+He is a writer, journalist, tutor and college instructor, and he’s working on the future book: “Asians in Aztlan: The Return of the Mythic Homeland.”

-Richard is associate editor of THE Journal, or Technological Horizons in Education, a national magazine and website that explores technology in education, primarily K–12.
-You can check it out at thejournal.com.
-He is also the editor of Premiere OC, a performing and visual arts biannual published by Orange Coast Magazine.
+Richard is a contributing writer and editor to a number of publications, including the Los Angeles Times, Coast Magazine, Laguna Beach Magazine, Montage Magazine and Omni Hotels Escapes.
+He is the former associate editor of THE Journal, or Technological Horizons in Education, a national magazine and website that explores technology in education, primarily K–12.
+He is also the former editor of Premiere OC, a performing and visual arts biannual published by Orange Coast Magazine.

 Richard served as arts and entertainment writer and visual art critic at The Orange County Register from February 2000 through September 2014.
 He specialized in visual art, but also covered general arts and entertainment subjects, such as movies, TV, film festivals, the Segerstrom Center for the Arts, and annoying yet strangely addictive O.C.-based reality TV shows.
 He has also served as director of public relations and marketing at the Sawdust Art Festival in Laguna Beach, Calif.